-How is Natural-Source Vitamin E Superior to Synthetic Vitamin E for Horses?By Kentucky Equine Research Staff · February 13, 2013
+How Is Natural-Source Vitamin E Superior to Synthetic Vitamin E for Horses?By Kentucky Equine Research Staff · December 27, 2016

 Vitamin E can be obtained from natural or synthetic sources, but the chemical structure of each is different.
 The following studies were conducted to determine if synthetic and natural-source vitamin E have similar bioavailabilities when administered at equal IU doses and to determine if water-dispersible forms of vitamin E are more bioavailable than lipid-soluble forms.

 In study 1, single 5,000-IU oral doses of three different forms of vitamin E were evaluated in eight Thoroughbreds during three one-week periods.
 The forms tested were synthetic vitamin E (dl-alpha-tocopheryl acetate) (SYN); natural-source vitamin E acetate (d-alpha-tocopheryl acetate) (ACT); and natural-source alcohol (d-alpha-tocopherol) (ACL).
 Baseline blood serum samples were collected immediately before dosing and at 3, 6, 9, 12, and 24 hours post-dosing.
 In this study, ACT and ALC had a significantly greater AUC than SUN.
 There was no significant difference in AUC between ACT and ALC.
 Relative to SYUN, the bioavailability of ACT and ALC equaled 197% and 252%, respectively.